 - Have an awareness of health and safety.

-- Have an OSHA-approved forklift certification.
+- Have an OSHA-compliant forklift certification.

 Training for a forklift job centers around preserving your life and your limbs.
 If you don’t know how to work on or around a forklift or if you are unfamiliar with OSHA forklift training requirements, there is a substantial risk of serious injury or even death.
 It’s not rocket science but there are things that you need to learn and learn well.

 OSHA requirements stipulate that training for forklift certified jobs should consist of formal classroom-style training in addition to instruction and evaluation on job-specific material.
 The classroom part of forklift job training may be conducted face-to-face or by video/DVD, online content or other form; it is up to the trainer to decide.
 The job-specific aspects must cover details of the equipment the trainee will be expected to operate as well as information specific to the working environment, for warehouse forklift jobs, construction jobs, dock work jobs, and other forklift jobs.

 If you think forklift jobs might be for you and you’re wondering where to get forklift certified, contact us at CertifyMe.net.
 We can help you get your forklift certification quickly and surprisingly cheaply.
 In as little as two hours, you can grab an edge over forklift certified job candidates who do not already have forklift training and certification to qualify for the best forklift jobs.